 - Mediterranean fan palms

 - Sabal palmetto

-If you know where pipe lines run beneath your home and property, you can plant problematic species accordingly, at enough range that roots do not put pipes at risk.
+These above listed tree species you can plant at no risk to your plumbing!
+If you know where pipelines run beneath your home and property, you can plant problematic species accordingly, at enough range that your pipes are not at risk for tree root intrusion.
 However, if you don’t have this information on file, you should consider the above low-risk species, or contact a plumbing expert to determine where pipes run under your property.

 Naturally, some types of pipe can withstand the elements better than others; this also applies to root intrusion and growth.
 Steel and PVC pipe lines, for instance, are the least susceptible pipe materials to root damage.
 Steel pipe lines are durable enough to avoid puncturing by tree roots, and PVC or cured-in-place pipe lines do not give many points for roots to intrude in the first place.

-Cement, Clay, Orangeburg or cast iron pipes, on the other hand, degrade significantly over time and are particularly prone to root damage.
-For root intrusions in these pipe systems, it’s often more effective - and economical, in the long term - to replace the pipe entirely.
+Cement, Clay, Orangeburg or cast iron pipes, on the other hand, degrade significantly over time and are particularly prone to pipe damage from tree roots.
+For root invasions in these pipe systems, it’s often more effective - and economical, in the long term - to replace the pipe entirely.
 This can be done either by pipe bursting or trenching, with the best option depending on pipe depth and length, as well as surface level elements.

 Pressurized by an inflatable air bladder, this resin cures in-place in a few hours’ time, effectively creating single-bodied, durable pipe walls/segments (depending on the application).
-As PVC pipes are considered by far the most resilient to root intrusion, this guarantees plumbing system safety for decades to come (Note that these pipes aren’t invincible - deep or fast rooting trees can still cause damage, if planted within close proximity).
+As PVC pipes are considered by far the most resilient to tree root intrusion, this guarantees plumbing system safety for decades to come (Note that these pipes aren’t invincible - pipe damage from tree roots can still occur if deep or fast rooting trees are planted within close proximity).